sholt6/analyse-breaks/README.md

   - [Outputs](#outputs)

 A Nextflow pipeline designed to process INDUCE-Seq reads and provide sample-level information on break counts.
-Primary outputs include normalised break counts and intelligent assignment to control/treatment groups.
+Primary outputs include normalised break counts and assignment of samples to control/treatment groups.

 The pipeline assumes data has been through:
 - Mapping to reference genome